 This is standard practice in the USA.
-Since almost no-one has a taste for war, meaningless wars are initiated (as lucrative for weapon ghouls as they are painful to the troops and costly to their relatives), then skeptical civilians are condemned for refusing to offer their moral support.
-We are told we must “support the sacrificial troops if not the war itself.”
+Since almost no-one has a taste for war, meaningless wars are initiated (as lucrative for weapon ghouls as they are painful for the troops and costly for their relatives), then skeptical civilians are condemned for refusing to offer their moral support.
+We are told we must “support the sacrificial troops, if not the war itself.”
 If you are against the war, you are against the troops; if you are against the troops, you are not patriotic and may not criticize the war.
 Deadly circular logic.

 What if they gave a war and nobody came?